What is foster care?

 What is treatment foster care?

-Treatment foster care is foster care for children who have complex problems and are difficult for a regular foster home to manage.
+Treatment foster care is foster care for children who have complex problems (i.e, effects of trauma, developmental delays, and psychiatric diagnosis) and are difficult for a regular foster home to manage.
 Many children in treatment foster care have failed in traditional foster care because the foster parents do not possess the training and understanding needed to parent the child.

 What type of child or teenager might I be asked to care for?